 Here’s exactly what to look for in your eye cream depending on your issue

 The face seems to be like a merry-go-round for trends, with every feature getting its time to shine.
-Right now, the eyes have it – no great surprise considering everything else is covered with a mask.
+Right now, the eyes have it – no great surprise considering everything else having been covered with a mask.
 Melanie Morris discovers how to make the most of our ocular assets.

 If you’ve neglected the eye area for some time, the temptation may be to reach for every eye product under the sun, but this may not be the smartest approach.
 The idea of a product specifically for one area of the face (eg, neck, eyes) is a traditional one, but surely focusing on the ingredients necessary to tackle each of our specific concerns is a more intelligent way to go.

 So, what do we need?
 When it comes to eyes – puffiness, dark circles, and dull appearance, caffeine is the hero ingredient to stimulate lymph flow and eliminate sluggish circulation around the orbital skin.
 We also need ceramides – those easy-to-absorb lipid molecules that mimic and thus regenerate our cell membrane structure.
 Peptides (proteins) will help with collagen production and tackle wrinkle depth, as will vitamin A (from which retinol is derived), while vitamin C attacks pigmentation and restores glow.
 Finally, the ubiquitous hyaluronic acid will pull hydration to the undereye area to soften fine lines and re-plump the skin.
 One absolute non-negotiable for the eye area is a good, broad-spectrum SPF to avoid savage ageing and discolouration, and compromising the condition of this notoriously fine, delicate skin.

 Unsurprisingly, I like to consider a multitask approach, so an SPF that comes with a good-coverage tint is a handy ally for days like these, when a full face of make-up isn’t required.